Aalto-Electric-Drives/motulator/docs/source/model/drive/mechanics.md

 ## Two-Mass Mechanical System

 A two-mass mechanical system is modeled in the {class}`motulator.drive.model.TwoMassMechanicalSystem` class.
-The dynamimcs are governed by
+The dynamics are governed by {cite}`Saa2015`

 ```{math}
 ---